aBOT-MayLing/aBOT-brand-book/abot-logo.md

 # Brand logo: Rationale, variations & usage

 ## Rationale
 Simplicity - Emphasis of the 'a' symbol (α) to represent different automations of aBOT auditing platform.
-BOT here representing the robotic part to assist the routine manual ways by human.
-Teal color brings the feeling of new, modern and relax feeling with the supporting of the 'BOT'.
+'BOT' represents the robotic part to assist the routine manual works by auditors.
+Using Teal as iconic color to bring the feeling of new, modern and relax feeling with the supporting of the 'BOT'.

 ## Variations